jeppevammenkristensen/auto-spectre/README.md

 You can control the overall culture used by setting the culture property.
 This will be used for TextPrompts.
 If it's isn't set the CurrentUICulture will be used.

-### DisableDump
+### ~~DisableDump~~ Removed since version 0.10.0

-If you do want to generate the SpectreDump method, you can disable it using the DisableDump property.
+~~If you do want to generate the SpectreDump method, you can disable it using the DisableDump property.
-Note that the SpectreDump will be removed in a future version
+Note that the SpectreDump will be removed in a future version~~

 ### Inheritance